What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Empirical Analysis of Visual Instructions

 \subsection{Experiment Setup}

-For empirical study, we fine-tune two backbone MLLMs on the selected six visual instruction datasets, \ie, LLaVA-Cap, LLaVA-VQA, LLaVA-Rea, LRV, A-OKVQA, and Shikra.

-\paragraph{Backbone MLLMs.} Existing work mostly performs visual instruction tuning on the backbone MLLMs that have been either {pre-trained on large-scale image-text pairs} or {fine-tuned on basic instructions} (\eg, image captioning).
-For the two settings, we choose BLIP-2~\cite{Li-2023-ICML-BLIP2} and MiniGPT-4~\cite{zhu-2023-arxiv-MiniGPT} as the representative backbone models, respectively.
+\paragraph{Backbone MLLMs.} We select two models with minimal or no instruction tuning to clearly study the effect of different factors: \ignore{Existing work mostly performs visual instruction tuning on the backbone MLLMs that have been either {pre-trained on large-scale image-text pairs} or {fine-tuned on basic instructions} (\eg image captioning).
+For the two settings, we choose BLIP-2~\cite{Li-2023-ICML-BLIP2} and MiniGPT-4~\cite{zhu-2023-arxiv-MiniGPT} as the representative backbone models, respectively.}

-\begin{itemize} \item \emph{BLIP-2}: it incorporates a lightweight querying Transformer to connect a fixed vision encoder and a fixed LLM.
+\begin{itemize}[left=0pt] \item \emph{BLIP-2}: it incorporates a lightweight querying Transformer to connect a fixed vision encoder and a fixed LLM.
 It is only pre-trained on large-scale image-text pairs, and has not been fine-tuned with visual instructions. \item \emph{MiniGPT-4}: it employs the similar architecture as BLIP-2 and adopts Vicuna as the LLM.
-It is first pre-trained on 5M image-text pairs and then fine-tuned on 3,500 image caption instructions. \end{itemize}
+It is first pre-trained on 5M image-text pairs and then fine-tuned on 3,500 image captions. \end{itemize}

-We select these two models because they do not or only undergo simple instruction tuning, making it easier to study the effect of different factors.
-We follow the training strategies in~\cite{zhu-2023-arxiv-MiniGPT, Li-2023-ICML-BLIP2}, fine-tuning the Q-Former in BLIP-2 and the linear layer between the Q-Former and LLM in MiniGPT-4.
-Although much work has conducted similar empirical evaluation, they mainly compare the performance of different MLLMs trained on specific instruction collections~\cite{xu-2023-arxiv-lvlm, li-2023-arxiv-reform}.
-As a comparison, we would like to compare the effect of instruction collections on the same backbone configuration and training procedure.
+We follow the training strategies in~\cite{zhu-2023-arxiv-MiniGPT, Li-2023-ICML-BLIP2}, fine-tuning the Q-Former in BLIP-2 and the linear layer between the Q-Former and LLM in MiniGPT-4. \ignore{Although much work has conducted similar empirical evaluation, they mainly compare the performance of different MLLMs trained on specific instruction collections~\cite{xu-2023-arxiv-lvlm, li-2023-arxiv-reform}.
+In contrast, we would like to compare the effect of instruction collections on the same backbone configuration and training procedure.}